Capital gains tax

+The tax rate on capital gains may depend on the seller's income.
+If any property or asset is sold at a loss, it is possible to offset it against annual gains.
+For equities, national and state legislation often has a large array of fiscal obligations that must be respected regarding capital gains.

 As an obstacle to sale

-The CGT can be considered a cost of selling which can be greater than for example transaction costs or provisions.
-The literature provides information that barriers for trading negatively affects the investors' willingness to trade, which in turn can change assets prices.
+The CGT can be considered a cost of selling which can be greater than, for example, transaction costs or provisions.
+The literature provides information that barriers for trading negatively affects the investors' willingness to trade, which in turn can change asset prices.

-Companies especially with tax-sensitive customers react to capital gains tax and its change.
-CGT and its changes affect trading and selling stocks on the market.
-Investors have to be ready to react in a sensible way to these changes, taking into account the cumulative capital gains of their customers.
-Sometimes they are forced to delay the sale due to an unfavorable situation.
+Companies with tax-sensitive customers are particularly reactive to capital gains tax and its change.
+CGT and changes to it affect trading and the stock market.
+Investors must be ready to react sensibly to these changes, taking into account the cumulative capital gains of their customers.
+They are sales must be delayed due to an unfavorable market conditions caused by capital gains tax.
 A study by Li Jin (2006) showed that great capital gains discourage selling.
 On the contrary to this fact, small capital gains stimulate the trade and investors are more likely to sell.
 "It is easy to show that to be willing to sell now the investor must believe that the stock price will go down permanently.
 Thus, a capital gains tax can create a potentially large barrier to selling.
 Of course, the foregoing calculation ignores the possibility that there might be another taxtiming option: Given capital gains tax rates fluctuate over time, it might be worthwhile to time the realization of capital gains and wait until a subsequent regime lowers the capital gains tax rate."

-Savings and investment in open economy

-A capital tax influences an open economy in many ways.
-The international capital market that has hugely developed in the past few decades (in the 2nd half of the 20th century) is helping countries to deal with some gaps between investments and savings.
-Funds for borrowing money from abroad are helping to decrease the difference between domestic savings and domestic investments.
-Borrowing money from foreigners is rising when the capital that flows to another country is taxed.
-This tax, however, does not influence domestic investment.
-In the long run, the country that has borrowed some money and has a debt, usually has to pay this debt for example by exporting some products abroad.
-It affects the standard of living in this country.
-That is also why "the foreign capital is not a perfect substitute for domestic savings."

-In 1982, the United States was the world's greatest creditor; however it went from this stage to being the greatest debtor in the world in four years.
-In 1982, the U.S. owned $147 billion of assets that were excess over and above the value of U.S. assets owned by foreigners.
-In 1986, this value inverted to negative $250 billion.